j-pride/manual/manual.md

 ## Elaborated SQL with SQLExpressionBuilder

-PriDE's expression builder extends String.format() in a way, the you can use identifiers rather than just % and position numbers as variables.
-The builder is address by the static function `build(String formatString, Object... args)` in class pm.pride.SQL.
+PriDE's expression builder extends String.format() in a way, that you can use identifiers rather than just % and position numbers as variables.
+The builder is addressed by the static function `build(String formatString, Object... args)` in class pm.pride.SQL.
 Identifiers in the format string that require replacement by any of the following arguments begin with an @ character and end with the first character that is neither a letter nor an underscore.
 Based on that, the SQL can be represented almost natively:

 ```
 SQL.build(